ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 - The current implementation is prioritizing general response formatting over specific system message instructions.
 - The Shakespearean prefix is not being applied consistently, even when a Shakespearean system message is detected.
 - The `is_shakespearean` flag may not be properly set or used throughout the response generation process.
+- The response content remains unchanged across multiple test runs, suggesting that the changes are not affecting the output as expected.

 ## Hypotheses (Ranked by Likelihood)